What is a Demand-Side Platform (DSP)?

 A demand-side platform (DSP) automates the buying of display, video, mobile, and search ads for you.
-DSPs use algorithms to group all the rates of various networks together on a single platform, and is the control center that allows you to buy media that’s sold programmatically (which is the majority of digital advertising today).
+Demand-side platforms use algorithms to group all the rates of various networks together on a single platform, and is the control center that allows you to buy media that’s sold programmatically (which is the majority of digital advertising today).

 In addition to providing controls to target advertising to specific audiences, a demand-side platform usually employs sophisticated algorithms to automate or augment the targeting so an advertiser can apply budgets more efficiently.

-DSPs are tools that allow advertisers to buy programmatic advertising.
+Demand-side platforms are tools that allow advertisers to buy programmatic advertising.
 When you combine these capabilities with data (eg. cookie data, CRM data, purchase data, etc), you get targeting.

 You can keep this very high level, like showing ads to all of your site visitors, or go further by grouping together similar individuals for audience targeting.
 Depending on how deep your data goes, and how well integrated it is together, you’re able to target much more granularly and serve more relevant ads to your audiences.